curry-language/curry-info-system/specifications/AddingRequests.md

 ========================================

 This document explains the process of how to add new requests to CurryInfo.
-Since the whole program is implemented using Curry, new request need to be implemented in Curry (see below).
+Since CurryInfo is implemented in Curry, new requests must also be implemented in Curry but might use other external tools to analyse or verify programs.

 Each request returns a piece of information about an object of a Curry package and also saves this in a JSON file.
-The possible objects are Package, Version, Module, Type, Class and Operation.
+The possible objects are package, version, module, type, class, and operation.
 Each object has its own type (see module `CurryInfo.Types`) with components to specify the exact object.
 For example, a module object is specified by a value of type `CurryModule` which has three string components, one being the name of the package,